sabrinatoch/student-projects/2ndYear/Hangman_Game/README.md

-### Programming III Assignment 2
+### ### 2nd Year, 1st Semester
-Contains work for the Hangman Game created with Java in Eclipse.<br>
+**Contains work from the Programming III Assignment.**<br>
-This project implements Singly and Doubly Linked Lists, Serialization and JUnit tests.
+Using Java in Eclipse, I created a Hangman Game which implements Singly and Doubly Linked Lists, Serialization and JUnit tests.